drumnickydrum/sequencer/README.md

 - Disabled `changeKit()` and `undo/redo` before buffers loaded.
 - Passed `kitRef` from `KitProvider` instead of reference to the `current` object.
 I think this was a noob mistake that was causing some delay.
 So far, no buffer problems on restart after this change.
+- Filed an issue with Tone.js to see if they can help me track down this multiple `scheduleRepeat` step bug.
+- `loadPattern` also changes kit, both are added to undo/redo.

 ### 3/13/2021